 - 1. To add a new subsection (6) to section 17 of article IX of the Colorado constitution that: - a.
 Provides for the sunset of said section, effective June 30, 2011. - b.
-Specifies that the sunset of said section shall only occur if, prior to January 1, 2005, a majority of voters approve an amendment repealing article X section 20 (7) of the Colorado constitution and replacing it with a spending limit that shall not exceed the level of spending in fiscal year 2000, measured as a percentage of total personal income for Colorado, unless voters approve a revenue change. - c.
+Specifies that the sunset of said section shall only occur if, prior to January 1, 2005, a majority of voters approve an amendment to section 20 (7) of article X of the Colorado constitution that limits state spending to less than the percentage of the overall state economy that existed in the fiscal year ending in 2000, adjusted for voter approved revenue changes. - c.
 Specifies that if the voters approve the referenced amendment to section 20 (7) of article X of the Colorado constitution: - i.
 The general assembly may suspend no more than the one percentage point increase specified in section 17 (1) of article IX of the Colorado constitution in any state fiscal year in which Colorado total state personal income grows less than four and one half percent between the two previous calendar years. - ii.
 The required funding increases under section 17 of article IX of the Colorado constitution shall be extended by one fiscal year for each fiscal year that the general assembly suspends any portion of the spending requirements of said section. - iii.
 Section 17 of article IX of the Colorado constitution is repealed, effective June 30, 2011, unless the general assembly suspends any portion of the spending requirements of said section, in which case the repeal date shall be extended by one year for each fiscal year for which the spending requirements are suspended. - iv.
-Any fund balance existing in the state education fund upon the repeal of section 17 of article IX of the Colorado constitution shall be used for the purposes described in section 17 (4) (b) of article IX of the Colorado constitution and shall not be subject to the limitation on fiscal year spending set forth in section 20 of article X of the Colorado constitution and any other spending limitation existing in law.
+Any fund balance existing in the state education fund upon the repeal of section 17 of article IX of the Colorado constitution shall be used for the purposes described in section 17 (4) (b) of article IX of the Colorado constitution and shall not be subject to the limitation on fiscal year spending set forth in section 20 of article X of the Colorado constitution and any other spending limitation existing in law. - d.
+Defines "the overall state economy" as the size of the state economy as measured by the most current total state personal income data available from the federal Bureau of Economic Analysis, or its successor agency.